leonswl/ntu-msds-sd6125/README.md

 Let's observe the following  collaboration structure to ensure that the code repository remains friendly, organised and transparent to all collaborators.

+- Do create a branch with your name and add your contributions there.
+Once you have finished, please make a pull request before merging into the main branch
+  - As far as possible, please observe the usual git protocols and workflows while balancing with the ease of contribution
+  - No approvers are needed to complete the pull requests, so feel free to merge your own PR into main at your own risk.
 - Files should be organised into their respective subdirectory.
 For instance, notebooks should be under [notebooks](notebooks)
 - Do comment on the code if the code is meant to be shared with others for illustration/descriptive purposes.
 - If applicable, please annotate your name at the top of each file so others  can identify who is responsible for which artifacts.